pachyderm/docs/content/2.2.x/concepts/pipeline-concepts/datum/glob-pattern.md

 ### Testing your glob pattern before creating a pipeline
 You can use the `pachctl list datum -f <my_pipeline_spec.json>` command to preview the datums defined by a pipeline given its specification file.

-!!! note "Note"
+{{% notice %}}
 The pipeline does not need to have been created for the command to return the list of datums.
 This "dry run" helps you adjust your glob pattern when creating your pipeline.
+{{% /notice %}}

 !!! example
     ```shell